Grey360/CRUD-test-offer/readme.md

 I handle custom Exceptions by using a custom exception Object which is ApiException.java to inform the client when a request is sent.

-I create custom validator such as BirthDateValidator to check birthdate respect some requirements.
+I create custom validator such as BirthDateValidator to check birthdate respects some requirements.
 You can find also a validator for the country and the gender